jvp-ux/learnjunipa/src/pages/documentation/adding-nccd-adjustment-evidence.md

 ---
 templateKey: documentation-post
-title: Adding NCCD adjustment evidence
+title: Adding NCCD adjustment evidences
 description: >-
   At the core of JUNIPA is adding evidence for NCCD adjustments.
 Adding adjustment evidence can be straight forward depending on what type of user you